 7. You Have Alcohol before Going to Bed

 It is true that a little booze can assist to make you doze off early.
 But it can also have a negative impact on the quality of sleep once you start sleeping.
 Consuming alcohol close to bedtime can also make you wake up several times in the middle of the night.
-In fact, vivid dreams and nightmares can be induced by alcohol and can worsen the sleep condition that you are going through like bed wetting, sleep apnea, sleep terrors, restless legs and sleepwalking.
+In fact, vivid dreams and nightmares can be induced by alcohol and can worsen the sleep condition that you are going through like bed wetting, sleep apnea, sleep terrors, restless legs, and sleepwalking.

 8. You Have Sleep Apnea

 If you are a heavy snorer or you often find yourself to be jolted out of bed several times at night then chances are that you have sleep apnea.
 This disorder stops or slows your breathing while you are asleep.
 This makes the muscles in the throat relax too much that ends up narrowing the airways making the oxygen level drop.
-The complex sleep apnea features the characteristics of both of these conditions.
+Complex sleep apnea features the characteristics of both of these conditions.
 Your doctor can recommend an overnight sleep study monitoring your breathing to diagnose this problem.
 Sleep apnea is often treated with the best snoring aids when it is not in a serious stage.
 The CPAP machine is also suggested when the patient does not respond well to the lighter techniques.

 The above are some reasons that you are waking up mid-sleep.
 With a few lifestyle changes and some help from your doctor.
 You will be able to grab a good night’s sleep that can ensure you wake up refreshed the next day.